Martha Van Rensselaer Hall, Room 2212

 Additional interests include postal and delivery economics, and policies affecting governance in large, publicly traded corporations.

-Specific research topics include street-lighting PPPs, state-level public-private partnership enabling laws, project bundling and PPPs, and new types of public-private partnerships.
+Examples of recent research topics include street-lighting PPPs, state-level public-private partnership enabling laws, project bundling and PPPs, and new types of public-private partnerships.
 That includes policies to encourage investment in infrastructure, life-cycle asset maintenance of infrastructure, and the state-level drivers of investment in transportation infrastructure.

 PAM 2000: Intermediate Microeconomics